How Construction Companies Can Avoid Software Buying Mistakes

 Take remodeling.
 According to Remodeling Magazine’s excellent project management graph [PDF], generic software largely can’t keep up with construction-specific technology.
 For example, while most construction management software offers payroll, subcontractor bid management, and lead management, few generic options do—and many of them require extra work because the add-on must be built by the end user.

-Make generic software a last option when seeking construction management options for your firm.
+Make generic software the last option when seeking construction management options for your firm.

 2. Buying before identifying all of your firm’s needs.